 Gratitude journals are a thing.
 The fact that they’re a thing should speak volumes to us.
 It means that we need to remind ourselves to be grateful, and we’re out of practice with it.
 So, go buy the journal if that suits you.
 Aside from an internal dialog and scribing, also get in the habit of thanking others for little things when they are apparent to you.
 If you notice a kindness, point it out and thank the person for thinking of you.
 I often tell my three-year-old thank you for thinking of me and that was very nice of you when he offers me something, even if I don’t want it.
 Guess what he’s started saying when he doesn’t want to eat something I’ve prepared for him?
 No thank you, but that’s very nice of you Mama.
 It’s pretty hilarious, but I love that he’s picking up on the example I’m setting.
 Gratitude isn’t a given, it’s a daily exercise in mindfulness.

 Take a Social Media Hiatus

 It’s healthy to take a break from the noise and clutter, and also, to not feed it or add to it.
 Take some time away from the spotlight, away from the speakerphone.
-You don’t need a platform to be affluent, and you’ll find that when you do give your sage wisdom to people, it’s more meaningful when it comes from your own mouth.
+You don’t need a platform to be influential, and you’ll find that when you do give your sage wisdom to people, it’s more meaningful when it comes from your own mouth.
 Even this blog post is still an attempt to reach people - but I can’t currently share it on Facebook with my account deactivated.
 So, consider this a public gratitude journal entry ;)